Adaptivity and Non-stationarity: Problem-dependent Dynamic Regret for Online Convex Optimization: Implication, Significance, and Lower Bound

 \subsection{Significance of Problem-Dependent Bounds}

 In this part, we justify the significance of our problem-dependent dynamic regret bounds.
-We present two concrete problem instances to demonstrate that it is possible to achieve a \emph{constant} dynamic regret bound instead of the minimax rate $\O(\sqrt{T(1+P_T)})$ by exploiting the problem's structure.
+We present two concrete problem instances to demonstrate that it is possible to achieve a \emph{constant} dynamic regret bound instead of the minimax rate $\O(\sqrt{T(1+P_T)})$.